DannyRivasDev/Asteroids-Pygame/README.md

 Run the `__main__.py` file to start playing.

 ## Controls
-- Arrow keys: Rotate and move the spaceship.
+- Arrow keys or WASD keys: Rotate and move the spaceship.
 - Spacebar: Shoot bullets.

 ## Customization